shivannis/xandr-docs-public/xandr-docs/articles/curate/manage-your-username-and-password.md

     If you don't see the email in your inbox, be sure to check your spam folder.
 If you still don't see it, the email address you entered might not be valid.
-Try again and submit a support request at
+Try again and submit a support request at [https://help.xandr.com](https://help.xandr.com/s/login/) if you continue to have
-    <a href="https://help.xandr.com/" class="xref" target="_blank"><span
-    class="ph">https://help.xandr.com</a> if you continue to have
     problems.

-Resetting Your Password
+## Resetting your password

 Xandr Curate passwords must be changed at least once every 120 days.
 After 120 days, the password will no longer be